ckan/ckan/doc/maintaining/installing/install-from-source.rst

       production websites!
 Only install this version if you're doing CKAN development.

-c.
+d.
 Install the Python modules that CKAN requires into your virtualenv:

    .. versionchanged:: 2.1
       In CKAN 2.0 and earlier the requirement file was called